brianjunhyuplee/readme_generator/README.md

 ## Contributing

-asdg

 ## Tests

 To run tests, run the following command:

 ```
-  asdg

 ```

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at [asdgas](asdgas).
-You can find more of my work at [brianjunhyuplee]().
+If you have any questions about the repo, open an issue or contact me directly at []().
+You can find more of my work at [brianjunhyuplee](https://github.com/brianjunhyuplee).